cd-public/learnobj/curriculum/DS.md

 5. Design, implement, test, and debug a program that uses each of the following fundamental programming constructs: basic computation, simple I/O, standard conditional and iterative structures, the definition of functions, and parameter passing.
 [Usage]
-6. Write a program that uses file I/O to provide persistence across multiple executions.
-[Usage]
 7. Choose appropriate conditional and iteration constructs for a given programming task.
 [Assessment]
 8. Describe the concept of recursion and give examples of its use.
 [Familiarity]
 9. Identify the base case and the general case of a recursively-defined problem.
 [Assessment]

 ### Fundamental Data Structures [12 hours]

-__cd: 1-3 in CS1; 1-7 in DS; 2, 4, 7 in Alg__

 1. Discuss the appropriate use of built-in data structures.
 [Familiarity]
 2. Describe common applications for each of the following data structures: stack, queue, priority queue, set,